Salkimmich/security_scanner/README.md

 security scanning tool designed to automatically audit and verify security settings across repositories.

+💡 Quick Advice
+Take a moment to review the [Tips & Tricks](https://github.com/Salkimmich/security_scanner/blob/main/tips_and_tricks.md) page before diving into the code.
+It'll save you hours of debugging and help you understand the nuances of working with GitHub's API and security tools.

 ### 🌟 Key Objectives

 - **Automate security configuration checks** across GitHub organizations